Cutting universal credit ‘unnecessary evil’, warns Boris Johnson’s former homelessness adviser

 The former adviser, who was also director-general of the Troubled Families programme under David Cameron between 2011 and 2015, added: “I’m just so disappointed in the government.
 There are good people in this government, and this is a very disappointing thing for them to be doing.

 “I’m disappointed in the chancellor and I’m disappointed in the prime minister.
-They both talk the talk of One Nation Conservatives and if you don’t look after the people who have nothing, you’re not a One Nation Conservative.”
+They both talk the talk of one-nation Conservatives and if you don’t look after the people who have nothing, you’re not a one-nation Conservative.”

 Branding the decision as “short-term thinking”, she continued: “We’ve got a massive rebuild to come out of this pandemic and we’re not through the pandemic at all yet.
 Until we have to rebuild the economy, we’re going to have to look at one of the biggest, biggest issues facing all of us, which is growing old.
 We’ve got a welfare state based on post-war Britain, not based on the 21st century.”